How to talk to the IRS

 Chad Dickinson • August 20, 2025

 Most people hope they never have to speak directly with the IRS.
-But if that call comes, knowing how to handle the conversation can make the difference between clarity and confusion — or even money saved versus money lost.
+But if you do need to talk to the IRS, knowing how to handle the conversation can make the difference between clarity and confusion — or even money saved versus money lost.

 Here’s a practical guide on how to talk to the IRS the right way: